campg2j003/JAWS-Script-for-Audacity/audacity_readme.txt

 The position fields sometimes are not shortened.
 This happens because the JAWS GetWindowText function returns just the numbers with no h, m, :, etc.  We do not know what causes this.
 I have been able to correct this by shutting down and restarting Audacity-- or JAWS, I can't find my notes on this.
 This was observed with JAWS 10.

-A side effect of ENTER pausing during record and play is that you can't use ENTER select/unselect tracks while playing or recording.
+A side effect of ENTER pausing during record and play is that you can't use ENTER to select/unselect tracks while playing or recording.
 This also affects  entering a label while playing or recording.
 In this case the ENTER key adds "p" in a label instead of terminating it.
-Use Control+ENTER to send ENTER instead.
+Use Control+ENTER to send ENTER in this case.

 If you redefine the numpad ENTER key and set JAWS to treat extended keys separately, both ENTER keys will be mapped to the typing keys ENTER.
 If you don't like this feature you can deactivate it by adding a semicolon on the lines for ENTER, NumPadEnter, and Control+ENTER in audacity.jkm and removing semicolons on the lines containing /* and */ before and after scripts Enter and CtrlEnter in audacity.jss.

 We have received reports that the installer cannot find the JAWS script compiler on 64-bit machines.
 We think we have fixed this, but let us know if you have trouble.

-The script was developed with Audacity 2.0.3 and JAWS 10.0.1178u on Windows XP SP3, and JAWS 13 on a laptop running Windows 7.
+The script was developed with Audacity 2.0.3 and JAWS 10.0.1178u on Windows XP SP3, and JAWS 13 and 14 on a laptop running Windows 7.
 It will probably work with any JAWS after 5.0, although the options for Audacity in Adjust JAWS Verbosity may not look very good.
 There is no specific Braille support at this time.

 Messages and string constants are in audacity.jsm facilitating translation.